-Soils within the scheme extent are recorded as peaty gleys.
-The scheme is located within a combination of carbon and peatland classes 1,4 and 5 (Scotland's Soils);
+Soils within the scheme extents are recorded as peaty-gleyed podzols.
+The schemes are located within a 'Class 5' category of carbon and peatland importance, which relates to soils which are carbon-rich and may contain deep peat.
+Class 5 soils are not considered to be of national importance (Scotland's Soils).